 Language Activity: Make a list of your child’s favorite things about themselves.
 Talk about how people are the same and different.

 Oh picture day, beloved by parents when the photo turns out well, complained about when hair or faces don’t turn out as expected.

-I loved this story about a little girl who finds school spirit in all the actions of arriving to and being at school.
+I loved this story about a little girl who finds school spirit in all her actions of arriving at and being at school.

-A funny picture book by Peter Brown all about a boy who thinks his teacher is a monster, until he meets her at a park on fateful day.
+A funny picture book by Peter Brown is all about a boy who thinks his teacher is a monster until he meets her at a park on a fateful day.

 Little Blue Truck is back and this time he’s helping out the local school bus.

 When a piglet misses his bus, Little Blue Truck steps in to get him to school on time.
 This is an adorable back to school book you and your little one will love

 After a little girl watches her new classmate get bullied, she enacts a plan to welcome Vanessa and show her kindness.

 This wordless picture book brought tears to my eyes the first time I read it.
 My son’s second-grade teacher used this in her curriculum last year too.
 This is not only an amazing back to school book but its also a great book to teach about kindness.